mikepruett3/ansible-role-libre-speedtest/README.md

 Ansible Role: libre-speedtest
 =========

 Ansible Role used to run a librespeed-cli on a remote machine.
+Built for the usage of the speedtest-cli from the [librespeed](https://github.com/librespeed/speedtest-cli) project.

 Requirements
 ------------